mozilla/www.ccadb.org/cas/incident-report.md

 ### Creating an Incident Report

 Create a new Bugzilla issue by filling out the Summary and Description fields of [this form](https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&product=CA%20Program&component=CA%20Certificate%20Compliance&bug_type=task).
 If a Bugzilla issue has already been created for this incident (e.g. by an external security researcher) you may skip this step.

-An initial report should be filed within 48 hours of being made aware of the incident.
-If a full incident report is not yet ready, CA Owners should provide a preliminary report containing an executive summary of the incident and a date by which the full report will be posted.
-The full incident report must be posted within two weeks of the incident.
-Once the report is posted, CA Owners should respond promptly to questions that are asked, and in no circumstances should a question linger without a response for more than one week, even if the response is only to acknowledge the question and provide a later date when an answer will be delivered.

 To create the full incident report, copy the markdown template below and fill out each section according to the following instructions and requirements: